NET WORTH: $130 million, estimated

 FUNDING AREAS: Arts & Culture, Health, Environment

-OVERVIEW: Steve Martin moves his philanthropy through the Steve Martin Charitable Foundation, which gives grants mainly in arts and culture, the environment, and health.
-Martin also bankrolls the annual Steve Martin Prize for Excellence in Banjo and Bluegrass.
+OVERVIEW: Steve Martin does his grantmaking through the Steve Martin Charitable Foundation, which gives grants mainly in arts and culture, the environment, and health.
+Martin also funds the annual Steve Martin Prize for Excellence in Banjo and Bluegrass.

 BACKGROUND: Steve Martin was born in 1945 in Waco, Texas, the son of a real estate executive.
 When he was young, Martin and his family moved to California.
 He enrolled in Long Beach State College to study philosophy, but soon transferred to the theater program at the University of California, Los Angeles.
 He left college to become a comedy writer for The Smothers Brothers Comedy Hour, winning an Emmy Award in 1969.
 He released four comedy albums between 1977 and 1981, winning Grammy Awards for Let's Get Small and A Wild and Crazy Guy.
 In 1979, he starred in his first full-length feature film, The Jerk, and later went on to success with Father of the Bride, and numerous other films.
-More recently, Martin released The Crow, a collection of banjo compositions that earned him the Grammy for Bluegrass Album of the Year.
+In 2009, Martin released The Crow, a collection of banjo compositions that earned him the Grammy for Bluegrass Album of the Year.
+He has released several albums, including Love Has Come for You and So Familiar with Edie Brickell.

 HEALTH: Steve Martin suffers from tinnitus, ringing or buzzing in the ears.
-He's supported the American Tinnitus Association.
-He's also supported the The Starkey Hearing Foundation, and Echo Foundation which advances education for hearing-impaired students.
+He has supported the American Tinnitus Association.
+He has also supported the The Starkey Hearing Foundation, and Echo Foundation which advances education for hearing-impaired students.

-ENVIRONMENT: Grantees have included NRDC and TreePeople, which "promotes sustainable urban ecosystems in the Greater Los Angeles area."
+ENVIRONMENT: Grantees include NRDC and TreePeople, which "promotes sustainable urban ecosystems in the Greater Los Angeles area."

-LOOKING FORWARD: Martin's grantmaking has focused on arts and culture outfits of late, above all else.
-Expect this to hold.
+LOOKING FORWARD: Martin's grantmaking prioritizes arts and culture organizations of late, above all else.
+Expect this to continue.

 The Steve Martin Charitable Foundation does not provide a clear avenue for getting in touch but below is an address: